kanglicheng/code-school/react/projects/bench_bnb/bench_bnb_ii.md

 * Create a new file, `reducers/filter_reducer.js`
 * Build and export a `FilterReducer`
   * You're reducer should update the application state when an `UPDATE_BOUNDS` action is dispatched

+### `uiReducer`

+The `uiReducer` will be used to combine any reducers in charge of managing information that influences our user's interactions, but is not relational data from our backend.
+For this project, it will just contain the `FilterReducer`, but there are many other uses of this slice of state, for instance toggling a loading screen while waiting for an ajax request.
+Let's continue to follow our conventions.

+* Create a new file, `reducers/ui_reducer.js`
+* Use `combineReducers` to combine just the `FilterReducer` and export it
-* Update your `RootReducer`
+* Update your `RootReducer` to contain the `uiReducer`

 **Test** that the application is being successfully updated by moving the map around and then calling `window.getState()` in the console.